christian-bick/imagine-content/README.md

 Imagine Content is a powerful tool for generating printable, educational worksheets for children.
 This project provides a flexible and extensible framework for creating a wide variety of math-related exercises, from basic counting to more complex arithmetic problems.

 The worksheets are defined programmatically and rendered into HTML to simplify stlying and debugging.
-During generation these HTML previews into PDFs for easy printing and distribution.
+During generation these HTML previews are converted into PDFs for easy printing and distribution.

 ## Getting Started